 The full-price tenants aren’t mixed in buildings with the public units because of the complexities of development and financing law, according to Keeter.
 The market-rate units are on the development’s northern half, toward Martin Luther King Jr. Blvd. and downtown.

-The redevelopment is Raleigh’s largest investment in a strategy known as HOPE VI, a multibillion-dollar federal program.
+The redevelopment aligns with a multi-billion dollar strategy known as HOPE VI, but was funded entirely by the Raleigh Housing Authority's financial reserves and loans.
 The theory is communities will establish better amenities in order to attract higher-income tenants, and that a mix of incomes is socially beneficial, according to the Urban Institute.

 Walnut Terrace is Raleigh’s third recent redevelopment, and by far its largest, following similar projects at Capitol Park and Chavis Heights.